B02.09 Wide Boy

 Available on the 1984 "The Riddle" album (vinyl LP, tape, CD and online digital file).

-This version is also available on two CD collections.
+The album version is also available on two CD collections.

 bpm speed is slightly different on some collections.